pazrul/angular-seed/README.md

+This will be a web app for generating bike polo pickup games.
+It's also my attempt to play around with Angular.js, hopefully breaking enough stuff that I learn how to fix it.

+And here is the original Readme for AngularSeed, which i am using much of as a template.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.